-- Poor appetite and weight loss
+- Loss of appetite and weight loss

-- Swollen feet, hands or ankles
+- Swollen feet, hands, or ankles

-- Shortness of breath and fatigue
+- Shortness of breath

-- Blood or protein in urine
+- Blood or protein in the urine

 - Itchy skin